Leftover Pulled Pork Chili

 Generally, when I smoke a pork butt, I end up with leftovers if I’m only cooking for a few people.
 I love pulled pork as much as the next guy, but it does get old eating pulled pork sandwiches day after day.
 That’s why I’m always looking for new ways to use the leftovers.Â

-Because the pork has already been smoked, it imparts a nice smokiness and depth of flavor to the chili that cannot be matched by ground beef or chicken.
+Smoked pulled pork imparts a rich, smoky depth of flavor to the chili that ground beef or chicken cannot match.

 Ingredients you’ll need

-- 3-4 Pounds pulled pork – recipe here
+- 3-4 Pounds pulled pork – Get our smoked pulled pork recipe here

 - Bell peppers